renpy/renpy/sphinx/source/atl.rst

 .. productionlist:: atl
     atl_expression :  `simple_expression` ("with" `simple_expression`)?

-There are three things the first simple expression may evaluate to:
+There are four things the first simple expression may evaluate to:

+* If it's None, it behaves like a ``pass`` statement.

 * If it's a transform, that transform is executed.
 With clauses are ignored when a transform is supplied.